particle-iot/docs/src/content/support/troubleshooting/common-issues.md

 {{device-animation device "blink" "blue" 300 300 }}

-Electrons that are blinking blue are in listening mode.
-When an Electron boots up, it will attempt to read information from the its SIM card to connect to the cellular network.
+Devices that are blinking blue are in listening mode.
+When an {{device}} boots up, it will attempt to read information from the its SIM card to connect to the cellular network.
 Electrons that do not have a SIM card, or that have an improperly configured SIM card will be unable to connect to a cell tower and will default back to listening mode.
 If you're in listening mode and don't want to be, try the steps listed below:

 ### 1\.
 Is your SIM card inserted?
 Your device cannot exit listening mode and connect to a cellular tower if your SIM is not inserted.
 Please make sure your SIM is inserted as demonstrated below: